OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 ###### Checking the Link Receiver Method

-In order to receive links and handle them appropriately, the app delegate has to implement [`application:continueUserActivity:restorationHandler:`](https://developer.apple.com/documentation/uikit/uiapplicationdelegate/1623072-application).
+In order to receive links and handle them appropriately, the app delegate has to implement [`application:continueUserActivity:restorationHandler:`](https://developer.apple.com/documentation/uikit/uiapplicationdelegate/1623072-application "UIApplicationDelegate application:continueUserActivity:restorationHandler:").
 If you have the original project try searching for this method.

-Please note that if the app uses [`openURL:options:completionHandler:`](https://developer.apple.com/documentation/uikit/uiapplication/1648685-openurl?language=objc) to open a universal link to the app's website, the link won't open in the app.
+Please note that if the app uses [`openURL:options:completionHandler:`](https://developer.apple.com/documentation/uikit/uiapplication/1648685-openurl?language=objc "UIApplication openURL:options:completionHandler:") to open a universal link to the app's website, the link won't open in the app.
 As the call originates from the app, it won't be handled as a universal link.

-> From Apple Docs: When iOS launches your app after a user taps a universal link, you receive an NSUserActivity object with an activityType value of NSUserActivityTypeBrowsingWeb.
-The activity object’s webpageURL property contains the URL that the user is accessing.
-The webpage URL property always contains an HTTP or HTTPS URL, and you can use NSURLComponents APIs to manipulate the components of the URL. [...]
+> From Apple Docs: When iOS launches your app after a user taps a universal link, you receive an `NSUserActivity` object with an `activityType` value of `NSUserActivityTypeBrowsingWeb`.
+The activity object’s `webpageURL` property contains the URL that the user is accessing.
+The webpage URL property always contains an HTTP or HTTPS URL, and you can use `NSURLComponents` APIs to manipulate the components of the URL. [...]
 To protect users’ privacy and security, you should not use HTTP when you need to transport data; instead, use a secure transport protocol such as HTTPS.

 From the note above we can highlight that:

 - the mentioned `NSUserActivity` object comes from the `continueUserActivity` parameter, as seen in the method above
 - the scheme of the `webpageURL` must be HTTP or HTTPS (any other scheme should throw an exception).
-The [`scheme` instance property](https://developer.apple.com/documentation/foundation/urlcomponents/1779624-scheme) of `URLComponents` / `NSURLComponents` can be used to verify this
+The [`scheme` instance property](https://developer.apple.com/documentation/foundation/urlcomponents/1779624-scheme "URLComponents scheme") of `URLComponents` / `NSURLComponents` can be used to verify this

 If you don't have the original source code you can use radare2 or rabin2 to search the whole binary strings for the link receiver method: